FlexMeasures/flexmeasures/documentation/dev/introduction.rst

 Virtual environment
 ^^^^^^^^^^^^^^^^^^^^

-Using a virtual enviornment is best practice for Python developers.
-We also stringly recommend using a dedicated one for your work on FlexMeasures, as our make target (see below) will use ``pip-sync`` to install dependencies, which could interfere with some libraries you already have installed.
+Using a virtual environment is best practice for Python developers.
+We also strongly recommend using a dedicated one for your work on FlexMeasures, as our make target (see below) will use ``pip-sync`` to install dependencies, which could interfere with some libraries you already have installed.

 * Make a virtual environment: ``python3.8 -m venv flexmeasures-venv`` or use a different tool like ``mkvirtualenv`` or virtualenvwrapper.
 You can also use